foundation-model-stack/fms-hf-tuning/architecture_records/004-datapreprocessor.md

 More importantly as stated in the motivation we are getting ever increased demand from users who want to use this library directly with their dataset and have quick roundtrip for testing.
 This design allows users to specify simple parameters in the config and test for complex usecases easily.

-### Passing all datasets we take to the Huggingface SFTTrainer api and let it handle them without preprocessing at our end.
+### Passing all datasets we take to the HuggingFace SFTTrainer API and let it handle them without preprocessing at our end.

-Another alternative we have is to take the `dataset` input to this library and pass it directly to the trainer `SFTrainer` in our case directly and let it handle loading and preprocessing the dataset.
+Another alternative we have is to take the `dataset` input to this library and pass it directly to the trainer `SFTTrainer` in our case directly and let it handle loading and preprocessing the dataset.

-[SFTrainer](https://huggingface.co/docs/trl/v0.12.1/en/sft_trainer#trl.SFTTrainer) supports specifying the `train_dataset` and `eval_dataset` for both of which it supports iterable datasets along with normal datasets allowing us to pass a large dataset supported via streaming.
+[SFTTrainer](https://huggingface.co/docs/trl/v0.12.1/en/sft_trainer#trl.SFTTrainer) supports specifying the `train_dataset` and `eval_dataset` for both of which it supports Iterable datasets along with normal datasets allowing us to pass a large dataset supported via streaming.

-Please not that even in this case users will need to tell us that the dataset is large and is to be loaded via `streaming=True` because the argument which tells HF to load the dataset in iterable mode or standard mode is passed to [`load_dataset`](https://huggingface.co/docs/datasets/v3.1.0/en/package_reference/loading_methods#datasets.load_dataset)
+Please note that even in this case users will need to tell us that the dataset is large and is to be loaded via `streaming=True` because the argument which tells HF to load the dataset in Iterable mode or standard mode is passed to [`load_dataset`](https://huggingface.co/docs/datasets/v3.1.0/en/package_reference/loading_methods#datasets.load_dataset)

 ```
 from datasets import load_dataset
 train_ds = load_dataset('imdb', split='train', streaming=True)
 ```

-Additionally, `SFTrainer` has support for [data formatting function](https://huggingface.co/docs/trl/en/sft_trainer#dataset-format-support).
+Additionally, `SFTTrainer` has support for [data formatting function](https://huggingface.co/docs/trl/en/sft_trainer#dataset-format-support).
 Users can pass a `formatting_function` directly to `SFTtrainer` which formats the dataset for them,

 ```
 def formatting_prompts_func(example):